AmasaDelano/dungeon-land/markdown/monster_settings/12_08_Planes.md

 12 HP 0 Armor

-“Surely, my good man, you must know why I am here.
+"Surely, my good man, you must know why I am here.
 Must know who I am.
 You said the words.
 You spilled the blood and followed the instructions almost to the letter.
-Your pronunciation was a bit off but that’s to be expected.
-I’ve come to give you what you’ve always wanted, friend.
+Your pronunciation was a bit off but that's to be expected.
+I've come to give you what you've always wanted, friend.
 Glory, love, money?
-Paltry things when you’ve the vaults of hell to plumb.
-Don’t look so shocked, you knew what this was.
+Paltry things when you've the vaults of hell to plumb.
+Don't look so shocked, you knew what this was.
 You have but one thing we desire.
 Promise it to us, and the world shall be yours for the taking.
-Trust me.” *Instinct*: To bargain
+Trust me." *Instinct*: To bargain

 - Offer a deal with horrible consequences
 - Plumb the vaults of hell for a bargaining chip